KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials-Article.md

 )
 ```

+Note that some content types, like the emoji keyboard and the collapsed content, requires KeyboardKit Pro to be handled automatically.
+Without KeyboardKit Pro, you must manually implement what to show and when to show it.

 Just return `{ $0.view }` or `{ params in params.view }` to use the standard view, or return a custom view for any part of the keyboard.
 Each view builder provides you with view-related parameters with contextual information.